 Finally another of the sites to see near San Juan de Gaztelugatxe is Barrika.
 This beautiful place is also a location used in Game of Thrones.
 It’s located 30 km away from San Juan de Gaztelugatxe and 20 from Bilbao.
 Its impressive flysch can be seen going down to the beach or while paragliding in Sopelana.

-San Juan de Gaztelugatxe is a Protected Biotope since 1998 thanks to the richness of its nature, its beautiful landscape, rarities and uniqueness.
-Located next to the Urdaibai Biosphere Reserve, this islet in the Cantabrian Sea, is part of Red Natura 2000.
-Very close to San Juan de Gaztelugatze is Akatz Island, which also is Protected biotope.
+San Juan de Gaztelugatxe is a protected biotope since 1998 thanks to the richness of its nature, its beautiful landscape, rarities and uniqueness.
+Located next to the Urdaibai Biosphere Reserve, this islet in the Cantabrian Sea is part of Red Natura 2000.
+Very close to San Juan de Gaztelugatze is Akatz Island, which also is a protected biotope.

 RECOMMENDATIONS and TIPS before visiting San Juan de Gaztelugatxe

 Unfortunately accidents at San Juan de Gaztelugatxeare are very common.
 Whether due to falls or people who are unprepared, it’s very common to see evacuations by helicopter.
 This is why you should read the following tips and recommendations before visiting San Juan de Gaztelugatxe.

 · Try going during the week.
 There will be fewer people and you won’t need to get a ticket.
 In addition, it’s much easier to find a place to park.

 · Take care of the environment and don’t drop trash, please.

 · The best time to visit San Juan de Gaztelugatxe is summer and spring.

 · You can take your dog with you, but it has to be on a leash at all times.

 WHAT TO BRING TO SAN JUAN DE GAZTELUGATXE: